rodekruis/DEH-Admin-Manual/README.md

 The generic information on user management is very well described in the [EspoCRM Docs](https://docs.espocrm.com/administration/users-management/).

 >[!NOTE]
-> The below user management information is useful for Twilio Flex.
+> From this point ontwards the user management information is useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant.

 DEH specific users are 'admin' and 'regular' (for supervisors and agents).
 DEH specific API users are 'automatic-system-deh' (Twilio API integration) and can be extended with an Kobo API integration.